 The FDA also released results of 2009 and 2012 inspections of Blue Bell's plants in Texas and Oklahoma.
 Those inspections showed some early evidence of problems at those facilities, including condensation dripping into containers before they were filled with ice cream and residue on some food receptacles.

-According to results released earlier this month from an FDA investigation, Blue Bell knew there was listeria in the Oklahoma plant as far back as two years ago.
-The FDA investigation conducted after Blue Bell was linked to the illnesses found 17 positive internal tests for listeria on equipment and around the company's Oklahoma plant from March 2013 through February 2015.
-The FDA said Blue Bell had not notified the government about the listeria findings.
+According to results released this month from an investigation, Blue Bell knew there was listeria in the Oklahoma plant as far back as two years ago.
+The FDA investigation conducted after Blue Bell was linked to the illnesses found 17 positive company tests for listeria on equipment and around the company's Oklahoma plant from March 2013 through February 2015.
+The FDA said it had not been notified of the listeria findings.

 The agency said it is not uncommon for companies not to report findings of listeria or other pathogens.
 Companies are only required to report to the FDA if they find a "reasonable probability" that a food could make people sick.

 Blue Bell's listeria samples were found on surfaces and not in the ice cream, and the company had not tested to see if the listeria strains found were among those that are the most dangerous.

 Listeria generally only affects the elderly, people with compromised immune systems, and pregnant women and their newborn infants.
 It can cause fever, muscle aches and gastrointestinal symptoms and can be fatal.
 It also can cause miscarriage, stillbirth, premature labor, and serious illness or death in newborn babies.